Who We Are

 Frederick Fisher and Partners Architects’ contemporary work transcends scale—imparting calm, warmth, and intimacy, whether in a private art studio or a state museum.
 As Los Angeles Times architecture critic Christopher Hawthorne has written, FFP’s “architecture has a role in resolving the complexities of culture, not necessarily dramatizing them.”

-Driven to create fulfiling environments, Frederick Fisher approaches architecture as a collaborative process.
+Driven to create fulfilling environments, Frederick Fisher approaches architecture as a collaborative process.
 Fisher gained stature in the art and academic worlds by designing exceptional spaces for the practice and exhibition of art, as well as for intense, interdisciplinary study.
+Recognition of his legacy of design excellence is reflected in his selection as the 2013 Gold Medal recipient by the Los Angeles Chapter of the American Institute of Architects, the highest honor awarded by each chapter.
 He is a Fellow of the American Academy in Rome, where he combined his passions for art and architecture in the exploration of museum meaning and design.
 A registered architect since 1978, Fisher received his Bachelor of Arts degree from Oberlin College in Art and Art History and a Master’s of Architecture from UCLA.
-He was Chairman of the Environmental Design Department at Otis College of Art & Design for seven years, is currently on the Board of Directors, and is also on the Board of Councilors at USC School of Architecture.
+He was Chairman of the Environmental Design Department at Otis College of Art & Design for seven years, is currently Chairman of the Board of Governors, and is also on the Board of Councilors at USC School of Architecture.
 As founder of FFP, he directs a practice that prides itself on architecture that is responsive, realistic, responsible, and revalatory.
 “If you make something that brings people pleasure and fulfillment,” he says, “then you’ve done your job as an architect.”

 Finding the right solution compels David Ross to listen and observe, never approaching a project with pre-conceived notions.
 Involved in projects from the beginning stages of design, Ross is motivated by the belief that architecture enriches lives.
 He received his Bachelor of Architecture degree from the Southern California Institute of Architecture (SCI-Arc), and has been a registered architect since 1978.
 Ross is also a member of The Heart Project, which uses art programs to encourage students to graduate from high school.
 According to Ross, offering clients the skilled experience of a stable, highly collaborative design team results in mutual satisfaction and respect, and leads to repeat client relationships with such organizations as the Annenberg Foundation and Princeton University.
 “Each project for a client presents a wonderful opportunity to explore something new,” he says, “for the sake of the client—not just for the sake of being new.”